oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 (or)

-*   Provide the password of the user of remote host which is entered in the [:File:Geo-Replication-Start](:File:Geo-Replication-Start) dialog to setup Passwordless SSH.
+*   Provide the password of the user of remote host which is entered in the [Geo-Replication-Start](:File:Geo-Replication-Start.png) dialog to setup Passwordless SSH.

 <Category:Feature>